Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Introduction

 \section{Introduction}

 Providing personalized, context-aware recommendations that align with users' changing preferences and situational needs is a critical challenge across various domains such as e-commerce, streaming platforms, and other online services.
 In recent years, conversational recommender systems (CRSs) have emerged as a promising approach, harnessing the power of natural language interactions to unravel user preferences~\cite{jannach_survey_2021, GAO_advances_2021}.
-By engaging the user in interactive conversations, CRSs enable a better understanding of the user's evolving interests and guide them toward products, services, and information that best meet their immediate requirements~\cite{christakopoulou_towards_2016, li_towards_deep_2018, liu-etal-2023-conversational}.
-Despite the success, CRSs face unique challenges in precisely modeling user preferences from the semantically rich and dynamically evolving dialogues, due to the challenge of natural language understanding~\cite{jannach_survey_2021}.
-CRSs must capture user's intent and interest from their natural language inputs, which are often ambiguous and context-dependent~\cite{li_towards_deep_2018, zhou_improving_2020}.
-Moreover, as the conversation progresses, CRSs need to continuously update and refine their understanding of user preferences in real-time~\cite{sun_conversational_recommender_2018, friedman_leveraginglargelanguagemodels_2023}.
-As the user reveals more about their preferences, CRSs must dynamically adapt their preference modeling to integrate the user's immediate interests expressed in recent interactions with their overall preferences developed over time.
+By engaging the user in interactive conversations, CRSs enable a better understanding of the user's evolving interests and guide them toward products, services, and information that best meet their immediate requirements~\cite{christakopoulou_towards_2016, li_towards_2018}.

+Despite the success, CRSs face unique challenges in precisely modeling user preferences from semantically rich and dynamically evolving dialogue.
+They must interpret often ambiguous and context-dependent natural language inputs~\cite{li_towards_2018, zhou_improving_2020}, while continuously updating and refining their understanding of user preferences in real-time~\cite{sun_conversational_2018}, integrating immediate interests with overall preferences developed over time.